-Construction is nearly completed in the K’esugi Ken Campground!
+Construction is completed in the K'esugi Ken Campground!
 A Grand Opening ceremony took place on May 26, 2017 that opened the entire facility to public use.
-Facilities include a ranger station, 32 RV campsites, 10 walk-in campsites, paved roads, a group campsite, two public-use cabins (a third cabin is available during winter months), a new hiking trail to alpine areas plus a network of trails for a range of abilities, and an interpretive center/pavilion.
+Facilities include a ranger station, 32 RV campsites, 10 walk-in campsites, paved roads, a group campsite, three public-use cabins, a new hiking trail to alpine areas plus a network of trails for a range of abilities, and an interpretive center/pavilion.
 A 34-mile power extension along the Parks Highway was also part of this project that brought electricity to the RV campsites.
 Several campsites have views of the Alaska Range and Denali.

 Visitors have the option of either setting up a tent in a well-furnished campsite, or parking their RV in sites that have power hookups.
 Most sites are fully ADA compliant.
 There are over 2 miles of walking trails throughout the complex, that are great for bicycles or skiing in the winter.
 A hand pump water well is located within both camp loops.
 Vaulted latrines are located throughout the complex for ease of access.
 The Campground Host resides near the beginning of the Tent Camp Loop.
 At this time, most campsites can be reserved online at https://alaskastateparks.reserveamerica.com, with a few open as first come, first served.
 Campgrounds are typically open from mid-May through mid-September.

 Firewood is available at the Campground Host site.

 Sites numbered 1 and 2 include the Hunter and Tokosha Public-Use Cabins.
 They both have outstanding views of the Alaska Range.
 They are only available by reservation, but include the cabin, picnic table, food locker, and a grassy tent pad.
 Plenty of space for the large family!